-This past Saturday I had the amazing opportunity interview Charlotte based Artist, Marcy Gregg.
+This past Saturday I had the amazing opportunity to interview Charlotte-based Artist, Marcy Gregg.
 We saw her exhibition at the Anne Neilson Gallery a few months back and I was so excited to have the chance to meet her, see her beautiful studio and talk with her about her artistic process.

-Marcy’s studio is located in the Dilworth Artisan Station where over 2 dozen artist have their studios.
-The building is over 100 years old and has served as a factory, textile mill and was even used to store soldiers cars during WWII.
+Marcy’s studio is located in the Dilworth Artisan Station where over 2 dozen artists have their studios.
+The building is over 100 years old and has served as a factory, textile mill and was even used to store soldiers’ cars during WWII.

 Is there a particular painting or paintings from the current exhibition that has special meaning for you?

 Some of my favorite paintings from the most recent exhibition were two that I struggled with the most.
 I find that with the struggle with the canvas the true beauty comes through.
 Not every piece is easy to paint, but I enjoy the tough paintings even more because at the end I feel that I learned through the process and I can look back and think, “Wow!
 I did it.”